 Now, correlate the assets you chose with the collected data.
 Perform a detailed analysis, and identify the failure modes of every piece of equipment you want to “watch”.

 Now it is time to create a predictive maintenance model.
 When working on it, decide on what results you expect the model to provide you with.
 Should it only inform you that something is about to go wrong or also take some measures?
 Or maybe this depends on every particular failure case?
 Be specific here, otherwise, your model won’t function properly.
 When the model is ready, don’t forget to test it.

 5. Enjoy the results

 This is the simplest step to take.
 In case you are satisfied with the test results, deploy your predictive maintenance model and start using it.

 Predictive Maintenance Use Cases

 Predictive maintenance can be used in many industries and ways.
 For instance, it can help you to identify overloads in electrical panels, insulation breakdowns, dangerous temperature and pressure changes, amperage spikes, power imbalances, etc. In this way, it can be used in any business which requires participation of the machines.
-Manufacturing is among the most popular industries for predictive maintenance implementation.
-Those industries which are somehow related to vehicles (for example, aircrafts) also tend to use predictive maintenance in order to keep potential failures under control.
+Manufacturing is among the most popular industries for predictive maintenance implementation (check business intelligence for manufacturing).
+Those industries which are somehow related to vehicles (for example, aircraft) also tend to use predictive maintenance in order to keep potential failures under control.